nicholaswmin/bench/README.md

 ## Capturing measurements

-The call durations of each task cycle are captured and displayed
+The durations of each task cycle are captured and displayed automatically.
-automatically:

-However, on top of that, it's likely you'd also want to capture the durations of *specific* functions or steps within each task, so you can figure out where most of the time is spent.
+You might also need to capture the durations of *specific* functions/steps within each task, so you can figure out where most of the time is spent.

-In these cases you can use the following [Performance Measurement][perf-hooks]
+For these use-cases, you can use these [Performance Measurement][perf-hooks]
 methods:

 - [`performance.timerify`][timerify]